prpratheek/tictactoe/README.md

 # tictactoe
-An easy tic-tac-toe game developed using python
+An easy tic-tac-toe game developed using pytho.\n Hardly took me 1 hour to code but helped in understanding allot about python.